 How to Get to Iglesia de Santa Ana

 Iglesia de Santa Ana is located next to Parque Sabaneta.
 An easy way to get there is to take the Medellín metro Line A south to the Sabaneta station.

 The Sabeneta metro station is only about 10 minutes from the Poblado metro station.
 And Parque Sabaneta is located about a 10-minute walk east from the Sabaneta station.
 In addition, there are many people walking on the streets to/from the metro station.
 So, it’s relatively safe during the day.

-Also, there are frequent and inexpensive metro buses that currently cost only 2,100 pesos, which run from the Sabaneta metro station to and from Parque Sabaneta.
+Also, there are frequent and inexpensive metro buses that cost only 2,200 pesos, which run from the Sabaneta metro station to and from Parque Sabaneta.
 Most noteworthy, these buses don’t drop you at the park, they drop you about a block from the park.
-And the integrated fare including both the metro train and Sabaneta metro bus is only 2,800 pesos.
+And the integrated fare including both the metro train and Sabaneta metro bus is only 2,925 pesos.

-Furthermore, any taxi or Uber driver in Medellín will know where Parque Sabaneta is located.
+Furthermore, any taxi driver in Medellín will know where Parque Sabaneta is located.
 It’s also relatively easy to catch a taxi at Parque Sabaneta.

 Address: Carrera 44 # 69 Sur 08, Sabaneta

 Phone: +57 4 288 0122

 Hours: 6:00 am to 9:00 pm on popular Tuesdays and sometimes shorter hours on other days of the week.